Learn how to make a miniature crochet rug for your dolls house in 1/12th scale with this step by step tutorial by Lydia Murphy.

 To finish your oval rug, place between two pieces of paper towel or clean cotton pressing cloth and press down – use a burst of steam if your iron has that feature – if not gently mist the piece with water and press.
 To ensure your rug stays flat you could place it under a heavy book and leave for a few hours.

-Take a look at this inspiring interview with Dianne Fisher who creates the most adorable crocheted miniatures, or explore the rest of our A-Z series:
+Take a look at this inspiring interview with Dianne Fisher who creates the most adorable crocheted miniatures, or explore the next in our A-Z series of miniature crafts – 'D for decoupage', where you'll learn how to decoupage miniature furniture for your dolls house!